Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/sign_in.md

     ![Device authorization modal](/Images/device_authorization.png)

 6. If you are a member of multiple organizations, you may be forwarded to the *Select Organization* page.
-You can  configure the login path and organization to log in to from your Account - Settings page.
-Refer to the [Select the org rule](/docs/management_guide/managing_accounts/#select-the-org-login-rule) section in Managing Accounts.
+You can configure the sign-in organization preference from your Account - Settings page.
+Refer to the [Select the org rule](/docs/management_guide/managing_accounts/#select-the-sign-in-organization) section in Managing Accounts.
     ![Select organization modal](/Images/multiple_orgs.png)
-7. Select the organization to sign into from the Select Organization drop-down menu.
+7. Select the organization to sign in to from the Select Organization drop-down menu.
 8. Click **Continue**.
 Clicking **Continue** will forward you to the {{% variables/platform_prod_name %}} home page.
 For an overview of the {{% variables/platform_prod_name %}} refer to the [Amplify Platform Overview](/docs/management_guide/overview/).